jesselima/AsteroidRadar/README.md

 - See picture high definition image in full screen.
 - Pictures can be filtered by favorites only or show all pictures.
 - Favorites pictures can be reset at once (all pictures) or one by one at the picture details screen.
-- Pictures can be sorted by distance, by speed and by date.
 - Viewed images remains in the Picasso offline cache, so it can be viewed offline.
 - Picture can be viewed in full screen with drag and zoom in or out from full screen.
 - All favorite pictures can be viewed from a gallery.

+# Accessibility

+The App can be used with Talkback.

 # VIDEO DEMO